camilasbraz/spotify-wrapped-generator/README.md

 `Timeout: 30 seconds`

-The remaining configurations can be default, just scroll down and click on `Create the Monitor`
+The remaining configurations can be set to default, just scroll down and click on `Create the Monitor`

 9. Rerun the cond on repl